agrilens/docs/README.md

 # Agrilens: Plant Health Identification Service

-A scrum-based project developing a service to identify plant health for resource-constrained farmers, providing labor- and resource-saving technology and analytics.
+Agrilens is a scrum-based project developing a service to
+  - Identify plant health for resource-constrained farmers
+  - Aggregate and analyze plant health data
+  - Provide insights based on data collected to help save labor and resources

 ## Quick Start

-[Instructions for setting up and running the project locally once we have code]
+[Team: Instructions for setting up and running the project locally once we have code] [Users: Instructions for using the service]

 ## Project Overview

 Our service aims to help farmers with limited resources by:
-- Identifying potential plant health issues
+- Identifying plant health issues including diseases & pests
-- Providing basic analytics to optimize resource use
+- Providing basic analytics to optimize resource use and show problems areas of the farm
-- Offering insights without requiring extensive technical knowledge
+- Offering insights and information without requiring extensive technical knowledge from end users

 ## Documentation Structure